LPN to ADN Advanced Placement

 First Wednesday in September at 12:30 p.m.

 On the day of the exam: Arrive 30 minutes prior to testing time to allow time for registration.
-You may bring a simple calculator for drug calculations.
-You will need a current photo identification.
-You will need to log in to the NLN account you created to register for the exam, so know your ID and password.
-It is a good idea to test them before you enter the testing room.
-No electronic communication devices are allowed in the testing room (phones, watches, etc.).
+Bring a simple calculator for drug calculations.
+Bring current photo identification.
+Know your ID and password for the NLN account you created to register for the exam.
+It is a good idea to test your sign-on information before you enter the testing room.
+Do NOT bring electronic communication devices in the testing room (phones, watches, etc.).

 LPN to ADN Advanced Placement Program Applications must be received by April 1st to be considered for FALL ADMISSION.
-Rating and ranking of applicants will be done the last two weeks of May.
+Applicants will be rated and ranked the last two weeks of May.
 Applicants will receive notification of their standing by mid-June.

 LPN to ADN Advanced Placement Program Applications must be received by November 1st to be considered for SPRING ADMISSION.
-Rating and ranking of applicants will be done after fall semester final exams.
+Applicants will be rated and ranked after fall semester final exams.
 Applicants will receive notification of their standing mid-December.

-For applicants who are accepted to the program, these admission letters will contain a schedule for Fingerprint Criminal History Background Checks and HealthCare Provider CPR Class.
-Health requirements, including physical exam forms, immunizations, and T.B. testing results are DUE BY August 1ST for fall admission and by the first day of class for spring admission.
+Admission letters for applicants who are accepted to the program will contain a schedule for Fingerprint Criminal History Background Checks and HealthCare Provider CPR Class.
+Health requirements are DUE BY August 1ST for fall admission and by the first day of class for spring admission.